Optimizing Growth Hormone as an Athletic Ergogenic Aid

 In a study by Bartke they examined the effect of growth hormone (GH) deficiency versus excess on mice.
 The results will surprise you:

 Low GH leads to low IGF-1 and therefore lower cancer incidence

-Reduced activity of mTOR, reduced protein synthesis, therefore reduced
+Reduced activity of mTOR, reduced protein synthesis, therefore reduced muscle mass

 Low insulin levels enhance longevity

 Reduced levels of ROS and increased anti-oxidant enzymes: catalase, superoxide dismutase, glutathione

 The mice that had lower growth hormone (GH) levels possessed greater resistance to stress by virtue of higher anti-oxidant enzymes.
 They showed greater adiponectin levels and had greater insulin sensitivity therefore were much leaner and unlikely to become diabetic.
 So from a health perspective there were distinct advantages to having low levels of growth hormone.
 Certainly athletes would not accept the lower muscle mass associated with this state but we have to recognize that excess growth hormone is not a ticket to immortality, in fact it is quite the opposite.
 But what about GH in human trials?